05sanjaykumar/Spotify-Clone/README.md

 1. Create a folder named `songs` in the project directory.
 2. Inside the `songs` folder, create subfolders for your music categories.
 For example, `ChillBeats`, `Pop`, etc.
 3. Avoid spaces in folder names.
 Use `ChillBeats` instead of `Chill Beats`.
-4. Use Port `5500` for your files to work

 **Adding Song Information:**